-The best version of rice I like is – Plain boiled rice.
-Whenever we go out to any restaurant for dining, people get surprised when I order Plain rice as an accomplishment for my curries and Daal since everyone around me dotes Pulao rice and Jeera Rice when eating out.
-I am a rare species to eat plain rice with dal without any other condiments and spices added to it.
-I just love the bland taste as it is..
-I can simply eat Idlis on their own with our own Indian Chai..
-Yes, I am that crazy for plain rice !!
+The best version of rice I like is plain boiled rice.
+Whenever we go out to any restaurant for dining, people get surprised when I order Plain rice as an accomplishment for my curries and Daal while everyone around me excited for spicy Biryani or at least fresh and fragrant Jeera rice.
+I belong to that rare species of humans who would prefer to have plain rice with dal without any other condiments and spices added to it.
+I just love that less spicy, bland sort of taste as it is.

 - 2 cups cold n plain boiled rice – Basmati will work best for this recipe

 - ½ cup grated Beetroot – water squeezed out

 - 1/4 cup Sweet corn kernels - optional

 - 1 carrot – diced small

 - 2 onions – chopped

 - 5-6 Large Garlic pods – grated or chopped